Sivarman/To-do-list-GUI/DESCRIPTION.md

 - **Add Tasks:** Input and save new tasks with instant feedback.
 - **Delete Tasks:** Remove existing tasks with confirmation messages.
 - **Display Tasks:** View all tasks in a numbered list.
-- **Stylish Design:** Features a modern UI with a blurred background, hover effects, and the Poppins font.
+- **Stylish Design:** Features a modern UI with a blurred background, hover effects, and the Poppins font
 - **Responsive:** Clean and centered layout for better usability.

 ## Technologies Used